 Pass out or project the nine “Checklist for a Healthy Democracy” questions from the Facing Today blog post How to Assess the Strength of a Democracy.
 Compare the list with the questions that the students brainstormed.
 Then have students work in small groups to respond to the following questions about the “Checklist for a Healthy Democracy”:

 Have students reflect individually by first adding new ideas or questions to their democracy concept maps that the checklist or discussion helped raise for them.

 Then have them complete and elaborate on the following sentence starter in a their journals:

 The most valuable idea on my democracy concept map is . . . because . . .

 Explore a Checklist Question

-Using their responses to the second discussion question in Activity 2, have each student choose one question from the checklist that they would like to explore on their own.
-Have them find a current news article that helps them answer the question in a new, different, or deeper way.
-Similar to the first homework extension, remind students that they don’t have to limit their exploration to the United States.
-You can decide if you would like them to write a short explanation of their new, different, or deeper understanding or share it with the class in an upcoming lesson.
+Ask each student to choose one question from the checklist that they would like to explore on their own.
+Have them find a current news article that helps them answer the question in a new, different, or deeper way. .

 Learn More about Political Polarization in the United States